The lifetime value of an enterprise customer and how to get them to buy into your SAAS product

 Sometimes you get the feeling that startup folks think people in large

-companies are a little slow and pedantic, maybe even dumb
+companies are a little slow and pedantic, maybe even dumb, however, they

 work in a different way and by not understanding it, startups end up losing